VsFoxaTeam/VsFoxaUpdate/README.md

 ### If you want to push out improvements to Feather faster, take a look at the TODO list [here](/TODO).

-### For documentation like a guide for compiling, script variables and more, visit out repository's [Wiki](https://github.com/BeastlyGhost/Forever-Engine-Feather/wiki).
+### For documentation like a guide for compiling, script variables and more, visit our repository's [Wiki](https://github.com/BeastlyGhost/Forever-Engine-Feather/wiki).

 ----------------------------------------------